makersacademy/airport_challenge/README.md

  # Tests

  Testing was one of the main challenges with this program - particularly the random weather generator.
-Airport_spec.rb contains many attempts to use stubs to set a specific weather condition, but I could not get these to work in time.
-Because of this, I had to use an attr_accessor to set weather in each test, which very much violates the DRY principle.
+Despite initially struggling to include stubs in my test, switching all instances of 'allow(weather) to allow_all_instances_of(Weather)' seems to have fixed the issue.

 Instructions